Chiang Mai, nicknamed “Rose of the North” – such a lovely name.

 This year, I finally decided to visit Chiang Mai, solo, for a short trip, and to see for myself if it’s everything that travel blogs made Chiang Mai up to be.

-Travel tips for your first time visiting Chiang Mai!
+Everything to know for your first trip to Chiang Mai!

-1. Prepaid mobile simcards at available for purchase at Chiang Mai airport!
+1. Prepaid mobile simcards are available for purchase at Chiang Mai airport!

 My number 1 priority wherever I travel to – mobile data.